CM2Walki/steamcmd/README.md

     -v "steamcmd_volume:/home/steam/steamcmd" \
     cm2network/steamcmd bash
 ```
 This setup is necessary if you have to download a non-anonymous appID or upload a steampipe build.
-For information checkout:
+For an example check out:
 https://hub.docker.com/r/cm2network/steampipe/

 ## Configuration: